Difegue/LANraragi/tools/Documentation/for-regular-users/index/docker.md

 {% page-ref page="../advanced-usage/network-interfaces.md" %}

-## Changing the user
+## Changing the user ID in case of permission issues

-The container runs the software by default under the _koyomi_ user, which can be modified by the LRR_USER environment variable.
+The container runs the software by default using the uid provided by the LRR_UID variable.
-`docker run [wassup] -e lrr_user=karen difegue/lanraragi`
+If you don't specify the LRR_UID variable, the container will run under uid 9001.

-{% hint style="warning" %}
+This is good enough for most scenarios, but in case you need to run it as the current user, you can do the following:
-The user will be changed using `setuid` only.
-This does not start a login shell and does not change environment variables like USER or HOME.
+`docker run [wassup] -e LRR_UID=``id -u $USER`` difegue/lanraragi`

-{% endhint %}
+This uses `id -u $USER` to automatically fetch your userid.

 ## Building your own